 Whenever I’m in Central Florida, I’m always on the lookout for old-school restaurants.
-Andy’s Drive-In Restaurant & Igloo in Winter Haven fit the bill, so my wife Marcela and I went to check them out.
+Andy’s Drive-In Restaurant & Igloo (703 3rd St SW) in Winter Haven fits the bill, so my wife Marcela and I went to check them out.

 Andy’s Drive-In has been around since 1951 which obvious by taking one look at the architecture of the building.
 But how was their fabled retro burger?

 The burgers are available in reg (about 3 ounces), 1/3 pound, 1/4 pound, and 1/2 pound sizes.
 They come with crinkle-cut fries of the frozen variety if you get the basket.

 I order a regular cheeseburger.
 I’m two bites in when I call the waitress over.
 I’m interested in finding out why the 1/3 pound is called the Steakette.
 She doesn’t have an answer for me but does mention that it’s the most popular burger on their menu.

 Alright, I’ll bite.